social-media-ethics-automation/book-src-reddit/ch02_definitions/03_automation/07_details_of_bot-discord.md

     channel = client.get_channel(channel_id)

     # TODO: put the message you want to post to discord below
-    channel.send("This post was made by a computer program!")
+    await channel.send("This post was made by a computer program!")

     await client.close()